MilleXi/plant_diseases_recognition/README.md

 You can find the pictures in the `output` folder.

-## Gradio Interface
+## Visual Interface

-To use the interface, run the following command in the terminal:
+To open the visual interface, run the following command in the terminal:
 ```bash
 python gradio_interface.py
 ```